 Now, campgrounds are full, trails are heavily trampled and once quiet forests are inundated with humans eager for a selfie framed perfectly by redwoods rising out of sight.

 Can these trees, already nearly eradicated by humans hungry to turn their skeletons into timber, survive their newfound fame?

 A Forest Felled

 Fast-growing, abundant, resistant to rot and pliable, redwoods make exceptional lumber, and were harvested en masse to build much of frontier California.
-Our early relationship with these trees, beginning in the late 18th Century, was one-sided and exploitative.
+Our early relationship with these giant trees, beginning in the late 18th Century, was one-sided and exploitative.
 Advances in technology and housing booms in the 20th Century fueled even faster rates of deforestation.
 By the late 1990s, just about every old-growth redwood remaining on private property had been felled.